TrentonMoore98/TrentonMoore98/README.md

 ## My name Is Trenton Moore, Data Lover who hikes on the weekends and plays piano.

-## Studied in Marketing, Advertising, and Retail analytics.
+## Practiced in Marketing, Advertising, and Retail analytics.
 I'm interested in different business domains beyond these as well, and analytics/data science/ML Ops as a whole!

 &nbsp;
 ## Experience